khive-ai/lionfuncs/.khive/reports/tds/TDS-19.md

     level. `ServiceEndpointConfig` will have optional fields for `RetryConfig` and `CircuitBreakerConfig` (or parameters to construct them). `Endpoint` will pass these to `AsyncAPIClient`'s constructor.
-For SDKs, if the SDK supports similar configuration, `client_constructor_kwargs` can be used.
+For SDKs, if the SDK supports similar configuration, `client_kwargs` can be used.
 If an SDK lacks resilience, `Endpoint` _could_ be enhanced to wrap `SDKAdapter.call` with `lionfuncs.network.resilience` utilities, but this is a V2 consideration to keep V1 simpler. `Executor` will _not_ implement its